ryukau/VSTPlugins/docs/index.md

 - [ClangSynth のマニュアル (日本語)](manual/ClangSynth/ClangSynth_ja.html)

 ClangSynth is a synthesizer suitable for percussion sounds.
 Each voice equips an 8 * 8 feedback delay network (FDN) as a resonator.
-Oscillator is static wavetalble with controls specialized to make pulse train.
+Oscillator is static wavetable with controls specialized to make pulse train.
 For better cymbal sound, ClangCymbal is also available.

 - [ClangSynth Manual (English)](manual/ClangSynth/ClangSynth_en.html)